 Who We Are

 Welcome to House of Hope Orlando!
-After teaching 25 years in the public school system and at a state-operated detention center, Founder and President, Sara Trollinger, started House of Hope in 1985 as a safe haven for hurting teens.
+After teaching 25 years in the public school system and at a state-operated detention center, Founder and President, Sara Trollinger, started House of Hope, a residential program, in 1985 as a safe haven for hurting teens.
 Having witnessed firsthand the revolving doors for teenagers in the social service system, where they would come and go, repeating negative behaviors time and again, she saw the need for these troubled teens to understand the life-changing principles based on God’s Word.
 As a non-denominational, not-for-profit, Christ-centered residential program, House of Hope offers hurting teens, ages 13-17, a place to find hope and healing in a loving, supportive environment and be reconciled to their families.

 What House of Hope Orlando offers:

 - Loving, family environment

 - Living skills and activities for residents

 Social agencies and institutions try to help teenagers, but young people continue to desperately yearn for love, purpose, direction and a sense of being wanted.
 There is no lasting help without the power of Jesus Christ.
 Institutions don’t tuck teenagers at night…but House of Hope does.
 House of Hope counts it a privilege to love, serve and help hurting teens and their families.

 House of Hope residents participate in healthy competition, working out frustrations and stress.
 Our physical education program includes basketball, volleyball, soccer, and many other sports.
 Our gymnasium allows our teens to participate in athletic competition, and we rely on many volunteers to assist in teaching other extra curricular activities such as arts, drama, personal and professional development and other social and creative skills.